 So where and how will you as the consumer see these changes?
 You will begin by seeing less packaging, smaller sized products, and concentrated formulas in things like cleaning supplies and beauty products.
 Education programs will be more noticeable in and on products, ie. “wash in cold water” tags on garments, recycle packaging, etc. You will be able to buy more products that are sourced from closer to your particular store, resulting in a reduction in the energy required to get those products there.
 Little changes that will add up to big changes worldwide; these changes will show up on Walmart’s supplier’s products, not only in Walmart, but in other stores as well – the ripple effect.
 As these Walmart products change, so to will other suppliers products, even if they aren’t sold in Walmart.

-In addition, Walmart itself will look at how it can increase its efficiency in transportation and in theshutterstock_7831615 construction and operations of its stores.
+In addition, Walmart itself will look at how it can increase its efficiency in transportation and in the construction and operations of its stores.
 Not only will these changes bring about savings to the environment, but they will also result in significant costs savings for Walmart on things like energy use, where costs on non-renewable energy sources are and will continue to creep up!
 Stay tuned, keep your eyes open and send us an e-mail when you notice changes from some of your favorite suppliers!